arahjou/Circadian_Biology_Metrics/Cosinor.md

-Certainly!
 Below is a Python code that fits a cosinor model to data consisting of date-time and signal values.
 The cosinor model is commonly used to analyze periodic (e.g., circadian) rhythms in biological data.

 ```python
 import numpy as np